 Façade articulation, as well as use of colours and textures, provides interest and variety to the building edges and streetscape.

-Parameters Requirements Building Edge Appendix 2: Building Form The developments along other streets - Short Street, Prinsep Street, Waterloo Street, and Queen Street - need not be built up to the line of Road Reserve.
+The developments along other streets - Short Street, Prinsep Street, Waterloo Street, and Queen Street - need not be built up to the line of Road Reserve.
 This is because many of the small-scaled buildings on these streets are mainly stand-alone heritage buildings or places of worship with unique building forms.
 Where developments are set back from the line of Road Reserve, the area fronting the development is to be landscaped as attractive and accessible public spaces.
 Open air car parks, as well as gates and boundary walls that obstruct public access will not be allowed within the building setback.
-Example of a street where a building edge is not required This illustration shows buildings that are set back from the line of Road Reserve to provide public spaces in front of the developments.
+Example of a street where a building edge is not required

+This illustration shows buildings that are set back from the line of Road Reserve to provide public spaces in front of the developments.
 Party-Wall Developments The BBB district has an eclectic mix of different building typologies, ranging from traditional shophouses to small and medium scale modern developments.
-Appendix 2: Building Form Most of the existing developments are built up to the common boundary with the adjacent developments with a party-wall.
+Appendix 3: Building Form Plan

+Most of the existing developments are built up to the common boundary with the adjacent developments with a party-wall.
 This maximises the footprint of the building and creates a continuous pedestrian walkway between developments.
 Developments within these streetblocks are to be built up to the common boundaries as party wall developments.
 In general, no openings are allowed along party walls, as these will be obstructed by the future adjacent party wall development.
 Standalone buildings, where party walls are not required, are to be set back 3m (minimum) from the common boundary.
+Guidelines for Commercial Streetblock Party wall developments are to be built up to the common boundary, up to the full height of the building.